-Please visit www.simmons.edu/snhs/programs/nutrition/ms/index.php and view the Nutrition Catalog for graduate requirements.
+Please visit the Simmons College Website to view the Nutrition Catalog for graduate requirements.
 Students may apply to the joint programs during their second semester junior year.
 Formal application should be made to the Admissions Office, School of Nursing and Health Sciences.